cmu-delphi/covidcast-modeling/intervention_mobility/reports/00_initial_exploration.md

 We note the following:

-* Still, cumulative 7-day average case count, per 100,000 and Cumulative 7-day average case count are most correlated with 37-day-forwarded mobility signal.
+* Still, cumulative 7-day average case count, per 100,000 and Cumulative 7-day average case count are most correlated with 30-day-forwarded mobility signal.

-* Now, the adjusted doctor visit signal is most correlated with 50-day-forwarded mobility signal instead of 78-day-forwarded mobility signal.
+* Now, the adjusted doctor visit signal is most correlated with roughly 57-day-forwarded mobility signal.

-* Also, the 7-day average death case count is most correlated with 100-day-forwarded mobility signal.
+* Also, the 7-day average death case count is most correlated with 30-day-forwarded mobility signal.

 ```r